KsMariia/EpiSignal/README.md

 plot(output_EpiSignal)
 ```

-The EpiSignalEM function provides the number of 'on'/'off' genes, estimated parameters, KL-divergence, overlap distributions, check of normality (Shapiro-Wilk) and log-likelihood.
+The EpiSignalEM function provides the number of 'on'/'off' genes, estimated parameters of the distributions, KL-divergence, overlap distributions, check of normality (Shapiro-Wilk) and log-likelihood.

 # Citations